 What does a mentor do?

-The Teen Game Workshop is a week long event, running in August, from 8:30 AM to 3:30 PM.
+The Teen Game Workshop is a week long event, running on July 25-29, from 8:30 AM to 3:30 PM.
 We have four packed days of instruction and development leading up to a final showcase on Friday, where students show off their games to friends and family.
 Throughout this week, mentors are there to assist students in the classroom and help them achieve their goal of making something awesome to take home at the end of the week!

 Our workshop hosts students from ages 13-17, with a wide variety of different backgrounds and experiences with computers and programming.
 Everyone is there because they’re excited about making games, and eager to learn new these tools and techniques to make it possible!
 Your job as a mentor is to help students solve problems during the development process, overcome computer challenges, and catch up if they fall behind.